Hispaniolan Trogon <- Two of the 31 Island Endemics -> Antillean Piculet

 Website: www.jbn.gob.do/ (in Spanish)

 The garden provides a great introduction to Dominican birds, and many of the common birds of the country, including a number of endemic species, can be found here,and a few of the more scarce species as well: especially the threatened West-Indian Whistling Duck.
-This is one of the only sure places to get it.
+This is one of the few sure places to get it.

 We recommend taking the long loop that starts directly straight ahead from the entrance gate, goes down into the forested areas and along the "Gran Cañada" (follow signs, two right turns) until you loop back and come up into the more open areas.
-The Gran Cañada includes some retention ponds where the whistling-ducks can be found, as well as Least Grebes, Limpkin, Purple Galinule, etc. We have even seen Least Bittern down there.
+The Gran Cañada includes some retention ponds where the whistling-ducks can be found, as well as Least Grebes, Limpkin, sometimes Purple Galinule, etc. We have even seen Least Bittern down there.

 Other locations around the city are:

 >The National Zoo (Zoologico Nacional), not far from the garden with similar characteristics.
 Not as good for birds as the garden.

 > Various parks like the Mirador Sur and the Plaza de la Cultura offer nice green areas.

 >Mirador Norte is a huge park with multiple entrances and many habitats, on the northwest side of the city, accessible from Avenida Maximo Gomez and also from Avenida Jacobo Majluta.

 >The Embajador Hotel on Avenida Sarasota is a real treat: go in the late afternoon and just before sunset and be treated to an amazing display of hundreds of Hispaniolan Parakeets that roost in the large trees around the front and the parking area.
 This species can be seen around the city but scarce elsewhere in the country, and this is the biggest flock anywhere.